 For mountain biking, check out the nearby trails at Mill Mountain Park, an incredible urban park and how Roanoke takes full advantage of being one of the only places in the country with a mountain within the city limits.
 Check out the Mill Mountain Full-Pull to ride all the trails in the park.

 If you prefer road cycling, you could take on the challenge of riding all the way up Mill Mountain and then following the road around to ride a portion of the scenic Blue Ridge Parkway.
-For a more leisurely ride, rent a bike from nearby UnderDog Bikes and either take a ride through Downtown Roanoke or hop on the Roanoke River Greenway for a fun ride along the water.
+For a more leisurely ride, rent a bike from nearby Roanoke Mountain Adventures and either take a ride through Downtown Roanoke or hop on the Roanoke River Greenway for a fun ride along the water.

 Post Ride Beer: Mountain Air East Coast IPA